White Waltham Airfield: Units

-Non-aviation events
+Non-aviation events and Trivia

 On 24 June 1989, the Fairey Hangar, on the north side of the airfield, was the venue for one of the largest acid house raves to be held at that time.
 The Sunrise Midsummer Party was attended by over 11,000 ravers, and attracted about 1,000 vehicles.
 This caused 3 mi tailbacks on the approach to the airfield.
 The Sun newspaper ran a headline "Ecstasy Airport" the next day.

-The home quarters of Carter's Steam Fair are adjacent to the airfield.

 In October 2010, the airfield was turned into a 1950s London Heathrow Airport for the filming of the 2011 film My Week with Marilyn.

 White Waltham Airfield also featured as the fictional Finchmere Airfield in the Midsomer Murders episode "The Flying Club", also using footage from the annual Retrofestival held at White Waltham.